hustcer/nushell.github.io/.ebook-pub/commands/encode_base64.md

 ## Parameters

-- `...rest`: For a data structure input, encode data at the given cell paths
+- `...rest`: For a data structure input, encode data at the given cell paths.
 - `--character-set {string}`: specify the character rules for encoding the input.
   Valid values are 'standard', 'standard-no-padding', 'url-safe', 'url-safe-no-padding','binhex', 'bcrypt', 'crypt', 'mutf7'